Enacts new Article 23B, End of Life Option Act (Act), in GS Chapter 90, providing as follows.

 Sets out terms and definitions used in the Act.

 Requires that an Attending Witness Completion Form, as specified in the act, be given by the attending physician to the qualified individual at the time the attending physician writes the prescription for a terminal comfort care drug.
-An attending witness is an individual nominated by the qualified individual to be present if and when the qualified individual self‑administers the terminal comfort care drug and who undertakes to: (1) complete the Attending Witness Completion Form confirming self-administration of the drug and that the qualified individual died as a result of such self-administration and (2) return the Attending Witness Completion Form to the attending physician within 48 hours after the death of the qualified individual.
+An attending witness is an individual named by the qualified individual to be present if and when the qualified individual self‑administers the terminal comfort care drug and who undertakes to: (1) complete the Attending Witness Completion Form confirming ingestion of the drug and the death of the qualified individual and (2) return the Attending Witness Completion Form to the attending physician within 48 hours after the death of the qualified individual.
 The attending witness may, but need not be (1) related to the qualified individual by blood, adoption, or marriage or (2) a health care provider.
 Allows, at the discretion of the qualified individual, the attending witness to be the attending physician.

 Allows a qualified individual to discontinue, withdraw, or rescind his or her request for a terminal comfort care drug or decide not to ingest a terminal comfort care drug once obtained, at any time.

 Prohibits any person other than the attending physician from writing a prescription for a terminal comfort care drug.
-Sets out 11 things the attending physician must do before prescribing a terminal comfort care drug, including: determining that the requesting individual has the capacity to make medical decisions, has a terminal disease, has undergone a hospice evaluation, has voluntarily made the request for the drug on the specified form, and is a qualified individual, and verify, immediately prior to writing the prescription for a terminal comfort care drug, that the qualified individual is making an informed decision and is in no way acting under undue coercion or undue influence.
-Once the 11 specified tasks have been completed, requires the attending physician to deliver the terminal comfort care drug in any of the specified ways.
+Sets out 11 things the attending physician must be before prescribing a terminal comfort care drug, including: determining that the requesting adult has the capacity to make medical decisions, has a terminal disease, has undergone a hospice evaluation, has voluntarily made the request for the drug on the specified form, and is a qualified individual, and verify, immediately prior to writing the prescription for a terminal comfort care drug, that the qualified individual is making an informed decision and is in no way acting under undue pressure or coercion.
+Once the 11 specified tasks have been completed, allows the attending physician to deliver the terminal comfort care drug in any of the specified ways.

-Sets out requirements of a mental health specialist, upon referral from the attending physician.
+Sets out requirements of a mental health specialist, upon referral from the attending or consulting physician.

 Specifies eight items that must be documented in the qualified individual's medical record.

 Requires the attending physician to submit a copy of the prescription to the Department of Health and Human Services (DHHS) within 48 hours after writing a prescription for a terminal comfort care drug.
-Requires the pharmacist to submit a copy of the Pharmacist Compliance Form to DHHS within 48 hours after dispensing a terminal comfort care drug.
-Requires the attending physician to submit to DHHS a copy of the qualifying individual's request and the Attending Physician Checklist and Compliance Form within 30 days after writing a prescription for a terminal comfort care drug.
-Requires the attending physician, within 30 calendar days after receipt of actual notice of the qualified individual's death from self-administering the terminal comfort care drug, or from any other cause, to submit to DHHS a Supplemental Physician Checklist and Compliance Form, including a copy of the Attending Witness Completion Form if applicable.
+Requires the pharmacist to submit a copy of the Pharmacist Compliance Form to DHHS within 48 hours after dispensing aterminal comfort care drug.
+Requires the attending physician to submit to DHHS a copy of the qualifying patient's written request, the Attending Physician Checklist and Compliance Form, and the Consulting Physician Compliance Form within 30 days after writing a prescription for a terminal comfort care drug.
+Requires the attending physician, within 30 calendar days after the later of (1) the qualified individual's death from ingesting the terminal comfort care drug or from any other cause or (2) the date on which the attending physician receives actual notice of the qualified individual's death from the Attending Witness Completion Form to submit to DHHS an Attending Physician Follow‑Up Form.

 Allows the attending physician to sign the qualified individual's death certificate and requires the cause of death to be recorded as the underlying terminal disease.